New York, Susquehanna and Western Railway

 The NYS&W was formed in 1881 out of a merger of six smaller railroads.
 After formation, the new NYS&W's primary business concern was transporting anthracite coal out of Pennsylvania's Wyoming Valley coal region, a business that would last into the twentieth century.
-From 1898 to 1940, the NYS&W operated as a subsidiary of the Erie Railroad after JP Morgan purchased a majority stake on the Erie's behalf.
+From 1898 to 1940, the NYS&W operated as a subsidiary of the Erie Railroad after J. P. Morgan purchased a majority stake on the Erie's behalf.
 The Susquehanna emerged from the Erie's control in 1940 as part of a bankruptcy reorganization begun in 1937.
 Around this time the railroad began winding down its coal operations until finally discontinuing them completely in 1951.
 This followed years of declines in coal usage due to the rapid growth of the petroleum industry.
 The railroad had also proclaimed itself completely dieselized by 1945.

 By the early 1950s, the NYS&W changed their primary source of income to their commuter trains.
 Running as far west as Butler, the railroad advertised a bus connection to New York City via Susquehanna Transfer beginning in late 1939, taking advantage of the recently opened Lincoln Tunnel.
 By 1955 however, passenger services were losing money for the company.
 All of their commuter services were discontinued in 1966, and by that time, the railroad experienced additional financial troubles from a loss of freight customers and interchange partners.
 The seventies spelled out even harder times for the railroad and it fell into its second bankruptcy by 1976.

-In 1980, the NYS&W was purchased by the Delaware Otsego Corporation (DO), who reorganized and expanded the railway's operations and finances.
-The Susquehanna also then benefited from Conrail's monopoly in the northeastern U.S., by operating competing intermodal trains until 1999, when Conrail was split between Norfolk Southern (NS) and CSX.
+Nearly abandoned by 1980, the NYS&W was purchased that year by the New York state based Delaware Otsego Corporation (DO).
+DO reorganized and expanded the railway's operations and finances through the 1980s.
+The Susquehanna benefited from DO's market shrewdness and Conrail's monopoly in the northeastern U.S., by operating competing intermodal trains until 1999, when Conrail was split between Norfolk Southern (NS) and CSX.

-As of 2025, the NYS&W consists of a southern division and a northern division.
-The southern division runs between Jersey City, New Jersey and Binghamton, New York and contains what is left of the original NYS&W mainline.
+Since just after the DO takeover, the NYS&W has consisted of a southern division and a northern division.
+The southern division runs between Jersey City, New Jersey and Binghamton, New York, and contains what is left of the original NYS&W mainline in New Jersey.
 The northern division, formed by two branches north of Binghamton, serves Utica and Syracuse and was purchased in 1982.
-The two divisions are connected via trackage rights over a segment of the Southern Tier Line.
+The two divisions are connected via trackage rights over a segment of the Southern Tier Line operated as the Central New York Railroad.